Note: This is a guest post from Rachel Jones of Nourishing Minimalism.

 And let’s face it: all of us have lies that we tell ourselves—even without noticing.
 Most of these mistruths are unintentionally believed (rarely do we purposefully believe a lie).
 But regardless, these lies impact the way we live, the decisions we make, how we communicate with others, and yes, even the state of our home.

 Six years ago, my family discovered the joy of owning less when we decided to remove 2008 items in 2008.
 We enjoyed it so much, we also removed 2009 items in 2009, 2010 items in 2010, and have continued every year including this one (with 8 people in the house, stuff seems to seep in through the cracks!).
-By the way, if you want to join the challenge for 2015, please do.

 This change in our lives, eliminating the unnecessary so we can focus more on what really matters, has caused me to evaluate my own thoughts and beliefs.
 As I did, I began to recognize some of the specific lies that were keeping my home and life cluttered.